jdoleary/Spellmasons/docs/TasksCurrent.md

     - casting hit box isn't big enough on minibosses
     - increase all healths and damages by 10x
     - debilitate cheaper and less effective
-    - + 5% health every level too much??
     - Easy to not grow your max mana, maybe get some by default each level?
     - maybe perks should do concrete amounts instead of %s
     - weird line coming off of units that you pull into liquid on death
-    - suffocate copy "less MAX/base health"
+    - suffocate copy "less current health"
     - show how much damage you'll take when you end your turn
     - turn off target snapping when your first spell is a targeting spell for convenience
     - make perks rerollable